 I think there’s a real push to find natural solutions to managing invasive species.
 And what’s more natural than a goat grazing?

 In Alberta, goats are diving headfirst into leafy spurge at DUC’s Frank Lake project, 50 kilometres southeast of Calgary.

-Invader: Invasive Phragmites (Phragmites australis)
+Invasive species: invasive Phragmites (Phragmites australis)

-Location: Ontario, Quebec and parts of the Prairies
+Found: Ontario, Quebec and parts of the Prairies

-Removal methods: Spraying (pilot project)
+Removal method: Spraying (pilot project)

 Fighting back against invasive Phragmites